 Nearly all tiankengs have developed in carbonate rocks with the noble exceptions of Sima Humboldt and Sima Martel in Venezuela, which have formed in sandstone.

 - There is needed extremely thick and very clean layer of carbonate (or sandstone) rock.
-Thickness of rock should be at least 200 – 300 m.
+The thickness of rock should be at least 200 – 300 m.
 Any layer of impurities will distort the process of formation.

 - Layer of carbonate should be above the sea level.
-It is even better if the area is rised by tectonical processes.
-Thus, for example, Nakanai mountains in New Britain (Papua New Guinea) rise by some 3 mm in a year, also in China the areas with tiankengs are rising.
+It is even better if the area is raised by tectonic processes.
+Thus, for example, Nakanai mountains in New Britain (Papua New Guinea) rise by some 3 mm in a year, also in China, the areas with tiankengs are rising.

 - There is needed lots of rain.
-In areas with carbonate rocks this inevitably leads to formation of underground rivers.
-If limestone layer is rised high, these rivers are flowing several hundreds of metres below the surface.
+In areas with carbonate rocks, this inevitably leads to the formation of underground rivers.
+If the limestone layer is raised high, these rivers are flowing several hundreds of meters below the surface.

 If this is in place, nature does its work and tiankeng is formed.

-In most cases there form collapse tiankengs – here underground rivers form giant underground rooms which at some moment collapse until former cave room is turned into vertical pit.
-Water of powerful underground river dissolves the rock debris and carries it away.
+In most cases there form collapse tiankengs – here underground rivers form giant underground rooms which at some moment collapse until former cave room is turned into a vertical pit.
+The water of powerful underground river dissolves the rock debris and carries it away.

 There are known cases when erosion tiankengs develop – like Houping Tiankeng cluster (Chonqing Municipality).
-These giant holes are created by the source of underground rivers – here small streams fall through the many hundred metres thick limestone layer until they reach impermeable rock.
+These giant holes are created by the source of underground rivers – here small streams fall through the many hundred meters thick limestone layers until they reach the impermeable rock.
 Then these streams continue like underground rivers.
 Gradually at this entrance is formed a hole which then increases up to incredible proportions.
 Nowadays such erosion tiankengs have beautiful waterfalls falling in them.